 One-bite Pallet Starter

-Vibrant edible flowers on top of all green bite popped eye-catching contrast while hazelnut miso excited the pallet.
-Wild herb salad became even tastier when eaten with plantago taco, elderflower marinade and yeast emulsion.
+Vibrant edible flowers on top of all green bite popped an eye-catching contrast while hazelnut miso excited the pallet.
+Wild herb salad became even tastier when eaten with plantago taco, elderflower marinade, and yeast emulsion.
 This was a mouthwatering crunchy bite that ended with vegetal notes.

 Potato aka “Chompa”

 This is Chef’s Ana Ros interpretation of the traditional dish and one of our favorite plates we had that day.
 Basically, it is baked potato in a shell, which is made of hay, salt, and egg whites.
 Next to it, we got double fermented ricotta cheese with smoked chocolate and chamomile.